sandialabs/Spitfire/readme.md

 `python3 -m unittest discover -s spitfire_test/unit`.

 To run the regression tests, go to the base repo directory and enter `python3 -m unittest discover -s spitfire_test/regression -v`.
+If you observe a `_bootstrap.py` warning that's expected...

 # Examples
 Some demonstrations can be found in the `demo` directory.